-- Initial purchase price: \$3.50 - Ranking: Senior to all classes of common and preferred stock - Use of Proceeds: Approximately \$8,370 to pay down Term Loan (see Note 6, Debt), growth investments and general corporate purposes - Preferred dividend: 10% dividend yield, cumulative, payable in cash or PIK (Series A Convertible Preferred Stock) at the issuer's discretion; the rate increases to 11% after the 9-month anniversary and 12% after the 18-month anniversary - Liquidation preference: 1x liquidation preference upon liquidation or wind up; a majority of the Preferred Shareholders can vote to liquidate the Company - Conversion rights: At any time, the holders of the Preferred Stock can convert their shares 1:1 into to common stock subject to typical anti-dilution provisions. - Voting rights: The Preferred Shareholders vote together with the holders of common stock on an asconverted basis. - Liquidity rights: Following the 18-month anniversary of the closing date, if an IPO has not occurred, the Preferred Stock investors can cause the Company to undertake one of the following actions (selection of the specific action is at the Company's discretion):
+- Initial purchase price: \$3.50 - Ranking: Senior to all classes of common and preferred stock - Use of Proceeds: Approximately \$8,370 to pay down Term Loan (see Note 7, Debt), growth investments and general corporate purposes - Preferred dividend: 10% dividend yield, cumulative, payable in cash or PIK (Series A Convertible Preferred Stock) at the issuer's discretion; the rate increases to 11% after the 9-month anniversary and 12% after the 18-month anniversary - Liquidation preference: 1x liquidation preference upon liquidation or wind up; a majority of the Preferred Shareholders can vote to liquidate the Company - Conversion rights: At any time, the holders of the Preferred Stock can convert their shares 3.3712:1 into to common stock subject to typical anti-dilution provisions. - Voting rights: The Preferred Shareholders vote together with the holders of common stock on an asconverted basis. - Liquidity rights: Following the 18-month anniversary of the closing date, if an IPO has not occurred, the Preferred Stock investors can cause the Company to undertake one of the following actions (selection of the specific action is at the Company's discretion):

-As of June 30, 2020 and December 31, 2019 and for the six months ended June 30, 2020 and 2019 (in thousands, except share and per share amounts)
+As of September 30, 2020 and December 31, 2019 and for the nine months ended September 30, 2020 and 2019 (in thousands, except share and per share amounts)

-- Redeem the securities
+- · Redeem the securities

-- Initiate a sale of the Company
+- · Initiate a sale of the Company

-- · Initiate an IPO process
+- Initiate an IPO process

-- Mandatory Conversion upon a Qualified IPO: Upon an IPO of at least \$75,000, each share of Preferred Stock automatically converts into common shares at the lesser of (x) the then Series A Conversion Price, or (y) the then effective Discounted Qualified IPO price.
-The Discounted Qualified IPO price is the amount calculated by multiplying the price at which the shares of common stock were issued in the IPO by 0.8 (the Multiplier), provided that commending 270 days after the issuance of the Preferred Stock, the Multiplier shall be decreased to 0.79 and shall be decreased by an additional 0.01 every thirty days thereafter, provided that the Multiplier shall not decrease below 0.75.
+- Mandatory Conversion upon a Qualified IPO: Upon an IPO of at least \$75,000 of gross proceeds, each share of outstanding Series A Preferred Stock automatically converts into common shares at the lesser of (x) the then Series A Conversion Price of (\$11.80), or (y) the then effective Discounted Qualified IPO price.
+The Discounted Qualified IPO price is the amount calculated by multiplying the price at which the shares of common stock were issued in the IPO by 0.8 (the Multiplier), provided that commencing 270 days after the issuance of the Preferred Stock, the Multiplier shall be decreased to 0.79 and shall be decreased by an additional 0.01 every thirty days thereafter, provided that the Multiplier shall not decrease below 0.75.
+If determined by the Corporation that the cumulative Series A preferred stock dividend would be paid in shares of Series A preferred stock, the newly issued shares would be determined by dividing the amount of the cumulative dividend by the Series A Conversion Price of \$11.80 per share.

-- Other terms: Customary rights consistent with offerings of this type, including protective provisions, registration rights, reporting/information rights, right of first refusal/co-sale rights, pre-emptive rights, lock up restrictions, and transfer restrictions
+- Other terms: Customary rights consistent with offerings of this type, including protective provisions, registration rights, reporting/information rights, right of first refusal/co-sale rights, preemptive rights, lock up restrictions, and transfer restrictions.